AI-powered Video Analytics for Campus Security

 Managing parking lots

-Identifying and tracking vehicles coming onto campus is a security fundamental.
-K-12, colleges, and universities face the influx of vehicles coming onto their premises daily, many of which belong to unauthorized individuals who often park their vehicles in the school parking lot.
+A major aspect of security is identifying and monitoring vehicles entering the site.
+K-12, colleges, and universities face an influx of vehicles coming onto their premises daily, many of which belong to unauthorized individuals who often park their vehicles in the school parking lot.
 The number of ride-share drivers is also growing dramatically.
 Security personnel and administrators should understand who is coming onto the campus and control their access to ensure the safety of their students.
 One way is to implement solutions with AI-powered analytics which can identify authorized and non-campus associated vehicles by reading vehicle license plates and alert security personnel when a blacklisted vehicle enters the area.